zmtcreative/gm-fancy-lists/README.md

 ```

 > [!TIP]
+>
 > **Don't use this feature if you can avoid it!**
 >
 > **It is better to separate new ordered lists with a blank line.** Depending on this list-type
-> change feature parsing correctly, instead of following general CommonMark list handling syntax,
+> change feature parsing correctly (*instead of following general CommonMark list handling syntax*)
-> can lead to strange bugs in the way your Markdown is parsed, especially with roman numerals.
+> can lead to strange qwirks in the way your Markdown is parsed, especially with roman numerals.
 >
 > This feature is here to (*mostly*) match the Pandoc-style handling, but it is **NOT** a perfect
 > match and thus should be avoided if possible in your Markdown files.